pingcap/docs-cn/tiup/tiup-faq.md

 TiUP supports specifying the mirror source through the `TIUP_MIRRORS` environment variable.
 The address of the mirror source can be a local directory or an HTTP server address.
 If your environment cannot access the network, you can create your own offline mirror source to use TiUP.

+After using an unofficial mirror, if you want the official mirror back and use it, take one of the following measures:

+- Set the `TIUP_MIRRORS` variable to the official mirror address: `https://tiup-mirrors.pingcap.com`.
+- Make sure that the `TIUP_MIRRORS` variable is not set, and then execute the `tiup mirror set https://tiup-mirrors.pingcap.com` command.

 ## How do I put my own component into the TiUP mirrors?

 TiUP does not support third-party components for the time being, but the TiUP Team has developed the TiUP component development specifications and is developing the tiup-publish component.
 After everything is ready, a contributor can publish their own components to TiUP's official mirrors by using the `tiup publish <comp> <version>` command.